monandszy/agentic-predication-cloud/ai/technical_specification.md

     *   `KnowledgeRetrievalService`: Public API to get relevant context for a specific query.

 ### 3.2.
 Module: `agents`
 Manages the AI personas.
-This is the interface to the Google Gemini API.
+This is the interface to the LLM Provider.

 *   **Responsibilities:**
     *   Defining System Prompts (Personas: Economist, Skeptic, Strategist).